 Planning to visit Taunton, Somerset?
-Here is an itinerary for a weekend in Taunton, with plenty of things to see and do.
+Here is an itinerary for a weekend in Taunton, including my top 10 things to see and do.

 I recently visited Taunton for a long weekend, staying at Castle House apartment in Taunton Castle, thanks to Classic Cottages.
 It was my first visit to Taunton, the county town of Somerset in the South West of England.